 OSSD School Nutrition Program

 School meals have become increasingly healthy, and now include a wider variety of fresh fruits and vegetables, whole grains, and multiple sources of protein.
 In 2010, Congress passed a series of major changes to both the content of school meals and the way school meal programs are run.
-Some of these changes have gone into effect, and others are still in the process of being implemented.
 These stronger nutritional requirements include:

 - Weekly minimum and maximum calorie ranges are set for each school meal program menu depending on grade level.